Meet Coach

 Smash cut..

-After years with Golds I went off on my own, got married, added some more muscle, added some more kids, and started EugeneTheFit.com (not in that order).
+After years with Golds I founded Able-Bodied Fitness, started EugeneTheFit.com , got married, added some more muscle, lost some more body fat, and added some more kids (not in that order).

-Kind of like Tom from Tom and Jerry stepping on back to back rakes.
+Kind of like Tom stepping on back to back rakes as Jerry held his gut in laughter.
 The difference is mine felt like a rake museum 😆.

 But it’s part of the game.

-Resiliency was and will always be required, a certain sort of belief and dedication.
+The part everyone experiences, no matter the level of success.
+We just don’t always see it.
+Resiliency was and will always be required, a certain belief and dedication is commanded.

 1. You lift weights.
 The act causes micro-tears in the fibers of targeted muscles.